BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 the lengths of all other bonds, and attention heads have learnt to recognize this.

 Finally, the row (c) suggests that even moderately deep layers of Evoformer, such as 11th, already have a good idea of the overall protein 3D structure/pair representation.
 Compare their attention maps to the true CA-CA distances (top rightmost picture).
+This understanding is supported by the lowest plot in ablation study, suggesting that for simpler proteins the concept of 3D structure shapes up by 10th-20th layers of Evoformer.

 ![Triangular row-wise attention visualization](./row_wise_attention_visualisation.png)